Amanat Ali Khan: Artistry and voice

 Amanat Ali was said to have possessed "prodigious talent" and a "gifted voice."
 It is said that while Fateh Ali had mastery over ragas, Amanat Ali had great command and dexterity in sur (svara).
 He was particularly well known for his full-throated and flamboyant singing style in the upper registers, while Fateh Ali was more adept at singing lower notes, thus complementing each other during their performances.
 Khan was lauded for simplifying the structure of complex Hindustani classical ragas and his vocals have been variously described as soft, sensuous, and smooth.
 He is considered by many as the most prominent scion of the Patiala gharana.

 Death

 Khan died of a ruptured appendix at the relatively young age of 52 in Lahore, Pakistan on 18 September 1974, only a few months after the death of his father, Akhtar Hussain.
 One of his sons, Asad Amanat Ali Khan (1955 – 2007), after a highly successful career as a classical vocalist and ghazal singer, died from cardiac arrest on 8 April 2007 in London, United Kingdom.
 Both father and son are buried in Mominpura Graveyard near Lakshmi Chowk in Lahore.
-After the passing of his brother and lifelong singing partner, Fateh Ali struggled with depression and stopped singing for several years.
+After the passing of his brother and lifelong singing partner, Fateh Ali struggled with depression and stopped singing for two years.
 He eventually resumed performing with his youngest brother Hamid Ali Khan and Amanat Ali's son Asad Amanat Ali Khan.